 Does your baby have sensitive skin that is prone to rashes?
 Are you wondering if the rash is caused by the heat or something else?

 Most babies are born with fairly sensitive skin, so it’s not unlikely for your baby to develop a rash at some point in time.
-Rashes are usually harmless, but some can potentially have dangerous consequences for your baby.
+Rashes are usually harmless, but some could be the result of a potentially dangerous underlying condition for your baby.

 It’s important you are able to identify what kind of rash your baby has so you can figure out the best way to treat it.